-It is the policy of Krystal Biotech, Inc. (the "Company") to conduct its affairs in accordance with all applicable laws, rules and regulations of the countries in which it does business.
+It is the policy of Krystal Biotech, Inc. (together with its subsidiaries, the "Company") to conduct its affairs in accordance with all applicable laws, rules, and regulations of the countries in which it does business.
 This Code of Business Conduct and Ethics (this "Code") applies to the Company's employees, officers, and directors (collectively, the "Company Personnel").
-This Code also applies to certain independent contractors, consultants and advisors who work at the Company's facilities or on the Company's behalf, in which case those persons will be notified and provided a copy of this Code.
+This Code also applies to certain independent contractors, consultants, and advisors who work at the Company's facilities or on the Company's behalf, in which case those persons will be notified and provided with a copy of this Code.
 Such persons will be deemed Company Personnel for purposes of this Code.

-This Code is designed to promote:
+This Code is designed to deter wrongdoing and to promote:

-- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely and understandable disclosure in the reports and documents the Company files with, or submits to, the Securities and Exchange Commission ("SEC") and in other public communications made by the Company; - compliance with applicable governmental laws, rules and regulations; - ethical, transparent, and appropriate interactions with healthcare providers, patients, and other third parties and appropriate communication with third-parties about Company products and the diseases and medical conditions for which they are being studied or are approved to treat; - the prompt internal reporting to the appropriate person of violations of this Code; and - accountability for adherence to this Code.
+- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely, and understandable disclosure in the reports and documents the Company files with, or submits to, the Securities and Exchange Commission ("SEC") and in other public communications made by the Company; - compliance with applicable governmental laws, rules, and regulations; - ethical, transparent, and appropriate interactions with healthcare providers, patients, and other third parties and appropriate communication with third parties about Company products and the diseases and medical conditions for which they are being studied or are approved to treat; - the protection of the Company's assets, including corporate opportunities and confidential information; - fair dealing practices; - the prompt reporting to the appropriate person or persons of violations or alleged violations of this Code; and - accountability for adherence to this Code.

 The Company has established standards for behavior that affect the Company, and Company Personnel must comply with those standards.
-The Company promotes ethical behavior and encourages Company Personnel to talk to supervisors, managers, Human Resources, the Compliance or Legal Department, or other appropriate personnel when in doubt about the best course of action in a particular situation.
+The Company promotes ethical behavior and encourages Company Personnel to talk to supervisors, managers, Human Resources, the Compliance or Legal Departments, or other appropriate personnel when in doubt about the best course of action in a particular situation.
 Anyone aware of a situation that he or she believes may violate or lead to a violation of this Code should follow the guidelines under "Compliance and Reporting" below.

 This Code covers a wide range of business practices and procedures.
 It does not cover every issue that may arise, but it sets out basic principles to guide all Company Personnel.
 Specific policies and procedures of the Company provide details pertinent to many of the provisions of this Code.
-Company Personnel are expected to be aware of, and to act in accordance with, this Code, the Company's Employee Handbook, and the Company's other policies and procedures, as may be adopted from time to time, at all times.
+Company Personnel are required to be familiar with, and to act in accordance with, this Code, the Company's Employee Handbook, and the Company's other policies and procedures, as may be adopted from time to time.
 Where the proper course of action is unclear, do not hesitate to use the resources available whenever it is necessary to seek clarification.